bakame-php/http-structured-fields/README.md

 echo $dictionary->toHttpValue(); //returns "a=?0, z=42.0"
 ```

-- `Parameters` can only contains `Item` instances whereas `Dictionary` instance can also contain lists.
+- `Parameters` can only contains `Item` instances
+- `Dictionary` instance can contain `Item` and `InnerList` instances.

 #### Lists

-The `OrderedList` and the `InnerList` classes are list of members that act as containers and also expose
+The `OrderedList` and the `InnerList` classes are list of members
-the following methods
+that act as containers and also expose the following methods

 - `push` to add elements at the end of the list;
 - `unshift` to add elements at the beginning of the list;